IAmFrench/EFREI-M2-ST2CCO-Spring-Integration/README.md

 This Spring application will load the Schema-based configuration: [`movieApplication.xml`](./src/main/resources/moviesApplication.xml).
 This file will define the overall "pipeline" to use for the application messages flow.

+We have iterate from a single `actor` flow to two flows (`actors` and `movies`) and finally we have wrapped all of that inside a single Spring Application.

+Below is explained the iterative work for each flow.

 ### Actors flow